0x1e9307/Rotating_Cube/README.md

 - Rotating cube with smooth animation
 - Color gradient based on the position of the points
-- Simple event handling for quitting the application (Esc)
+- Simple event handling for quitting the application ('Esc' or 'q' button)

 ## Quick Start